pfm-vond/jussarupt/README.md

 # pfm-vond.github.io
-the web site associated with pierre VONDERSCHER
+the web site associated with the lodging in jussarupt france.

-# left to do:
-- translate experiences in english.